Phytelephas seemannii

 Phytelephas seemannii, commonly called Panama ivory palm, is a species of flowering plant in the family Arecaceae.
 It is one of the plants used for vegetable ivory.

 Names

 The species epithet seemannii honors botanist Berthold Carl Seemann who collected some of the first specimens, including the lectotype.
 In Spanish it is called cabeza de negra (black head), palma de marfil (ivory palm), and tagua.
 In Colombian Spanish it is additionally known as allagua.
-In Cuna it is sam, or sagu.
+In Guna it is sam, or sagu.
 In both the Quechua and Choco languages it is called anta.

 Habitat

 Phytelephas seemannii is native to Colombia and Panama, with much of it growing in shaded areas by rivers in lowland rainforest in Colombia's Pacific/Chocó natural region.
 It is usually found at elevations from 0-1000 m in semi-deciduous forests.

 Subspecies

 Phytelephas seemannii has two subspecies, P. s. ssp. brevipes and P. s. ssp. seemannii.
 P. s. ssp. brevipes is endemic to the upper Mamoní Valley in Panama, at or below 500 m in elevation, and may be a hybrid of P. seemannii and P. macrocarpa.